GUIDE FOR THE CLASS NOTATION

 are to be re-established and noted in the vessel’s records and in the survey report.

-Any doubt on wear-down of oil-lubricated metal stern bearings from above is to be further
+Any doubt on wear-down of oil-lubricated metal stern bearings from above is to be further5.3 Rudder Bearings

 Means and access are to be provided to determine the condition and clearance of the rudder bearings,